We Are One Together, For All Once Known

 That day we met with the Vision Keeper of the sustainable village.
 She told us of the vision, all the successes and trials of undertaking such a big and wondrous creation.
 Our hearts swelled with excitement.
 Before we knew it we were traveling back to CO to sell our house to purchase land that stood on a knoll overlooking the sea of mountains that was for sale in the community.
 Our house in Denver sold in two days, however we knew there would be a period of waiting before we could transition.
 So our friends who had just bought a house on an acre of land in Wheat Ridge, allowed us to fix up a little carriage house on their farm property that we could live on for the coming year.

 In limbo we traveled bi-yearly to Sacred Mountain, while unexpectedly my husband's dream career suddenly flourished as a public artist, engineer and fabricator.
-Through the years we have grown closer to the community and we cherish the beautiful moments we have there.
+Through the years we have grown closer to the land, and cherish the beautiful moments we have there.

-Last year I told the founder of my visions that I received years before we discovered SMS, of the pink energetic city and where I felt it was located in the mountains.
+The year after we bought our parcel of land, I told the founder of my visions that I received years before we discovered SMS, of the pink energetic city and where I felt it was located in the mountains.
 She said that she knows this energetic city well and the discovery and knowledge of it has come to many in the community.

 I then told her of my soul memories of once living there as an elder of a Cherokee Tribe that was forced from the land for some reason or another.
 Unfazed, she already knew this story too, for she had her own remembrance of this time, just like so many in the community, and the overall narrative of events was verified by County Historical Records.